Shivam8449/fastor-final-round/README.md

 Frontend Developer
 📧 shivamthakur9632@gmail.com
 🪪 License
-This project is open source and available under the MIT License
+This project is open source and available under the MIT License.